 If you are looking for ways to reduce your total loan cost, you have to consider the interest rate and APR.
-The interest rate is the cost of borrowing the principal amount while the APR is the total cost of the loan including fees.
+The interest rate is the cost of borrowing the principal amount, while the APR is the total cost of the loan, including fees.
 Both interest and APRs are expressed as percentages.
 To lower the cost of your loan, you must rely on strategies that lower your interest rate and APR or clever ways to avoid paying off your loan altogether.

-Some of the strategies to lower your loan cost include but are not limited to paying off your loan faster, having a good credit score to secure a lower interest rate, refinancing your existing loan, having a lower your student loan forgiven, shopping around for cheap loans, and getting some of your fees waived.
+Some of the most effective strategies to lower your loan cost include but are not limited to paying off your loan faster, having a good credit score to secure a lower interest rate, refinancing your existing loan, having a lower student loan forgiven, shopping around for cheap loans, and getting some of your fees waived.

 Why are interest rates so high?